BenBean18/RadioNotes/amplifier/notes_RFamps.md

 concerningly, my transmission did show up on harmonics as well, but may have just overloaded my SDR? not sure. i'm guessing that's what happened. it was much weaker than I thought it would be though, like -20 dB with LNA and using a tiny wire as an antenna, I expected it would be strong enough to potentially hurt the SDR.

 found a bad solder joint on a capacitor in series with the signal, reflowed it, still doesn't work :'(

+Potential causes:
+- Ground planes of two boards only attached in one place (through battery)
+- Many solder joints look suspicious, but read zero ohms anyway (esp. caps...the RD16HHF1 also)
+- The new transistor also is broken (unlikely, gate and source have very high resistance between them)
+- An inductor broke (unlikely probably since they're just wires?)
+- A capacitor broke
+- ~~I believe the preamp I built today works (see earlier in this document when I was using my SDR), so it's probably not that, but would need an oscilloscope to confirm.
+I did confirm that all the nodes I could measure were biased correctly afaict though.~~
+- ~~Antenna bad?
+I don't think so since I was able to receive signals from Chile this morning~~

+I guess the best course of action is probably to go reflow everything and see if that fixes it, but I don't want to do that right now :(